rafaelmgr12/jingo/README.md

 - Arrays with ordered elements
 - Various literal types (string, number, boolean, null)

+### Encoding

+Provides functions to marshal Go data structures into JSON strings and unmarshal JSON strings into Go data structures:

+- Marshal and Unmarshal functions with optional configuration
+- Support for custom marshaling/unmarshaling through interfaces

 ## Usage

 ### Parsing JSON

-First, you need to parse JSON strings into Go structures.
+You need to parse JSON strings into Go structures.
 Here’s an example that demonstrates how to parse a JSON string:

 ```go
 package main